USD 259 BOE to revisit decision made on fall sports and activities following task force review

 The task force will come up with a recommendation based on what they think about last week’s vote and present those findings to the BOE possibly by Monday.

-According to the District Athletic Director Jay Means only six people have tested positive this summer four cheerleaders, a football coach and soccer player no football players, though not every person has been tested as he says there has not been enough available testing.
+According to the District Athletic Director Jay Means, only six people have tested positive this summer, four cheerleaders, a football coach, and a soccer player, though not every person has been tested as he says there has not been enough available testing.

 “We got the chance to have the COVID-committee to review our steps for athletic and activity participation and bring back their recommendations, hopefully by next Monday, and the board can take a look at and maybe get some activities going,” said Means.

-Board Member Ernestine Krehbiel adds, “I’m hoping that they understand that as important as sports are and as important as extracurricular activities (are) that lives are just what we’re all about here.”
+“I’m hoping that they understand that as important as sports are and as important as extracurricular activities (are) that lives are just what we’re all about here,” said board member Ernestine Krehbiel.